Xorcode/xorcode.com/source/_posts/2011-04-11-solarized-vim-eclipse-ubuntu.md

 {% gist 1397104/solarize.sh %}

+<span class="label label-info">Fork</span> MontagueRanjel left a comment with an updated version of Jeff's script that allows you to unset the changes made to your terminal configuration:

+{% gist 2660659/mate-term-solarize.sh %}

 Before running this script please make a new copy of your current terminal profile in the "Edit" > "Profiles" menu in case you want to switch back later.
 To use this script, paste this file into your home folder as `solarize.sh` and then run `chmod +x solarize.sh`.

 ## Vim